cbrown5/R-llm-workshop/book/index.md

 #### Optional VScode extensions

-**Web Search for Copilot** (once installed, follow the instructions to set up your API key, I use Tavily because it has a free tier).
+**Web Search for Copilot** (once installed, follow the instructions to set up your API key for Tavily, I use Tavily because it has a free tier).

 **Roo code** extension for VScode.